Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Results and Discussion

 As evident from the Table \ref{IP-cf}, to account for {\em valence-valence} electron correlations more accurately, we also include the higher-energy configurations in the model space.
 For example, for Yb, we start with the ground state configuration $6s^2$ and systematically add $6s6p$, $6s5d$, and $6s7s$ configurations in the model space.
-As discernible from Fig. \ref{fig_unperturbed}(a), we observed a significant improvement in the IP for both Yb and No. The relative error has reduced from 6.7 to 0.2\% for Yb, and from 4.3 to 0.8\% for No. This suggests that {\em valence-valence} electron correlation is essential to get accurate properties results for multi-valence systems.
-As can be observed from Fig. \ref{fig_unperturbed}(b), the contributions from Breit, self-energy and vacuum polarization increase from Yb to No. This is expected because the contribution from relativistic and QED effects increase with increase in the Z values.
-The combined contribution from Breit and QED to IP is observed to be $\approx$ 0.03\% and 0.09\% for Yb and No, respectively.
+As discernible from Fig. \ref{fig_unperturbed}(a), we observed a significant improvement in the IP for both Yb and No. The relative error has reduced from 6.7 to 0.2\% for Yb, and from 4.3 to 0.8\% for No, after including the higher energy configurations.
+This suggests that {\em valence-valence} electron correlation is essential to get accurate properties results for multi-valence systems.
+As can be observed from Fig. \ref{fig_unperturbed}(b), the contributions from Breit, self-energy and vacuum polarization increase from Yb to No. This is expected because relativistic and QED effects are more pronounced in heavier systems.
+The combined contribution from Breit and QED effects to IP is observed to be $\approx$ 0.03\% and 0.09\% for Yb and No, respectively.

 There is a significant variation in the IP values reported from the previous calculations for both the systems due to differences in the many-body methods employed.
 For Yb, among all the previous theory results, the smallest and largest deviations from the experiment are approximately 0.04\% \cite{borschevsky-07} and 18\% \cite{eliav-95}, respectively.
-Refs. \cite{borschevsky-07, cao-01, eliav-95, nayak-06} employ a similar methodology as ours.
+Among the other works, Refs. \cite{borschevsky-07, cao-01, eliav-95, nayak-06} employ a similar methodology as ours.
 Our calculated IP is in good agreement with Refs. \cite{borschevsky-07, nayak-06}.
 The small difference, however, could be attributed to the inclusion of higher energy configurations and the corrections from the Breit and QED effects in our calculations.
-Compared to CCSD calculations \cite{eliav-95, cao-01}, our value is smaller and in better agreement with experiment.
-The remaining results are mainly based on the MCDF calculations and show a greater deviation from experiment.
+Compared to other CCSD calculations \cite{eliav-95, cao-01}, our value is smaller and in better agreement with experiment.
+The remaining results are mainly based on the MCDF calculations and show larger deviations from experiment.
 Our result of IP for Yb is in excellent agreement with experiment, with a small relative error of 0.2\%.
 This demonstrates the accuracy of our theory and computational framework adopted in the calculations.